w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 **Bias**

 - Inclination or prejudice for or against one person or group, especially in a way considered to be unfair.
-    - "There was evidence of bias against foreign applicants"
+    - "There was evidence of bias against foreign applicants."
 - A systematic distortion of a statistical result due to a factor not allowed for in its derivation.
-    - "The search results are biased by the specific queries used"
+    - "The search results are biased by the specific queries used."

 :::{.fragment}
 During data collection and analysis, several **biases** can occur